n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.webhook.md

 To use the Webhook node, you need to configure the following parameters:

 1. **Webhook URLs**
     - **Production URL**: A Production webhook is only registered when a workflow has been activated (via the Activate toggle on the top right of the page).
 You will never see its data in the Editor UI.
-To save the executions, you can either set that as a global default or specify that on a per-workflow basis in the [workflow settings](/workflows/workflows/#workflow-settings).
+To save the executions, you can either set that as a global default or specify that on a per-workflow basis in the [workflow settings](/workflows/workflows/#workflow-settings){:target="_blank" .external}.
 You will then see the data from the workflow under 'Past Executions'.

     - **Test URL**: A Test webhook is only registered in the time between executing a workflow via the UI and until the first call gets made (when it displays "waiting for Webhook call").
 After the Test webhook gets called for the first time, it displays the data in the Editor UI, and then gets deactivated.

 2. **Authentication:** The Webhook node supports two methods of authenticating a request that it receives.
-    - [**Basic Auth**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) — A method of authentication where the specified username and password must be passed along with the request.
+    - [**Basic Auth**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication){:target="_blank" .external-link} — A method of authentication where the specified username and password must be passed along with the request.
-    - [**Header Auth**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) — A method of authentication where the specified header parameter must be passed along with the request.
+    - [**Header Auth**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization){:target="_blank" .external-link} — A method of authentication where the specified header parameter must be passed along with the request.
 This method can be used when you want to authenticate using an API key or an access token, for example.
     - **None** — This option allows you to use the Webhook node without authentication.

     !!! note  "Keep in mind"
         The **Credential Data** required for Header Auth credentials will vary on the type used.
 For example, if you need to provide an `Authorization: Bearer <token>` header, the Credential Data `Name` would be `Authorization` and the `Value` would be `Bearer <token>`.

-3. **HTTP Method:** The Webhook node supports receiving six types of [HTTP Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).
+3. **HTTP Method:** The Webhook node supports receiving six types of [HTTP Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods){:target="_blank" .external-link}.

-    - [**DELETE Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/DELETE) — DELETE requests are typically used to delete data from a resource.
+    - [**DELETE Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/DELETE){:target="_blank" .external-link} — DELETE requests are typically used to delete data from a resource.
-    - [**GET Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) — GET requests are typically used to request data from a resource.
+    - [**GET Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET){:target="_blank" .external-link} — GET requests are typically used to request data from a resource.
 This type of request is typically used to retrieve data from a service.
-    - [**HEAD Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD) — HEAD requests are typically used to request headers (information) from a resource, not the data itself.
+    - [**HEAD Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD){:target="_blank" .external-link} — HEAD requests are typically used to request headers (information) from a resource, not the data itself.
-    - [**PATCH Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PATCH) — PATCH requests are typically used to make partial modifications to data from a resource.
+    - [**PATCH Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PATCH){:target="_blank" .external-link} — PATCH requests are typically used to make partial modifications to data from a resource.
-    - [**POST Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) — POST requests are typically used to send data to a resource for a create/update operation.
+    - [**POST Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST){:target="_blank" .external-link} — POST requests are typically used to send data to a resource for a create/update operation.
 This type of request is typically used to send data to a service.
-    - [**PUT Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT) — PUT requests are typically used to create a new resource.
+    - [**PUT Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT){:target="_blank" .external-link} — PUT requests are typically used to create a new resource.

 4. **Path:** By default, this field contains a randomly generated webhook URL path, to avoid conflicts with other webhook nodes.
 You can also manually specify a URL path if necessary.
 A good example would be if you were using n8n to prototype an API, and wanted consistent endpoint URLs.

 5. **Respond:** This dropdown list allows you to select between three response modes.
     - **Immediately** — When this option is selected, the Webhook node will return the specified response code as soon as the node executes, along with the message “Workflow got started.”.
     - **When last node finishes** — When this option is selected, the Webhook node will return the specified response code along with the data output from the last node executed in the workflow.
-    - **Using 'Respond to Webhook node'** — When this option is selected, the Webhook node will return the response defined in the [Respond to Webhook node](/integrations/core-nodes/n8n-nodes-base.respondToWebhook/).
+    - **Using 'Respond to Webhook node'** — When this option is selected, the Webhook node will return the response defined in the [Respond to Webhook node](/integrations/core-nodes/n8n-nodes-base.respondToWebhook/){:target="_blank" .external}.

-6. **Response Code:** Allows you to customize the [HTTP response code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) that the Webhook node will return upon successful execution.
+6. **Response Code:** Allows you to customize the [HTTP response code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status){:target="_blank" .external-link} that the Webhook node will return upon successful execution.

-### **Optional Parameters**
+### **Optional parameters**
 The Webhook node also supports several optional methods that can be used during configuration.

-- [**Response Headers**](https://developer.mozilla.org/en-US/docs/Glossary/Response_header) — This option allows you to specify additional headers in the Webhook response.
-- **Raw Body** — This option is used to specify when the Webhook node will receive data in a RAW format, such as JSON or XML.
 - **Binary Data** — This option is available only when the Webhook node is set to receive POST requests.
 Setting this to 'true' lets the Webhook node know that it will receive binary data (such as an image/audio).
 You can use this option when you expect to receive a file via your Webhook node.
-- **Ignore Bots**
+- **Ignore Bots** — Setting this to 'true' makes the Webhook node ignore requests from bots like link previewers and web crawlers.
+- **Property Name** — This option is available only when the Response Data property is set to 'First Entry JSON'.
+It is used to specify the name of the property to return the data of, instead of the entire JSON.
+- **Raw Body** — This option is used to specify when the Webhook node will receive data in a RAW format, such as JSON or XML.
 - **Response Content-Type**
-- **Property Name**
+- [**Response Headers**](https://developer.mozilla.org/en-US/docs/Glossary/Response_header){:target="_blank" .external-link} — This option allows you to specify additional headers in the Webhook response.

-### **Conditional Parameters**
+### **Conditional parameters**
 The Webhook node also supports several other parameters, that are used only in certain configurations.

 - **Response Data:** This option is available only when set to respond when ‘Last node finishes'.
 It allows you to choose which data to return: